Is HE legal?

 There is nothing in the law which mandates annual contact, but nor is it expressly disallowed by law.
 Please read our pages on Children Missing Education and School Attendance Orders for more background information on the local authority's duties in law.

 Do I have to wait for approval before I can start home educating?

 No. In England and Wales you do NOT have to have your home education approved.
 Please read our page on deregistering a child from school, listed in the main menu.
 However, parents of children with special needs should read our SEN pages, since the local authority will have to give consent to removing a child from a special school.

 Do I have to allow a representative of the Local Authority to access my home or child?

 The local authority has no automatic right of access to your home or to your children simply because you are home educating.

 Will the Local Authority monitor the education we provide?

 It is likely the local authority will want to know what educational provision is being made for your child.
 Local authorities have no legal duty to monitor and supervise your home education, but they do have a duty to identify children not receiving education.

-If you receive a request for more information about how you are home educating, you can legally respond in a number of ways for example by filling in a form or writing a report or by talking to someone from the local authority.
+If you receive a request for more information about how you are home educating, you can legally respond in a number of ways, for example by filling in a form or writing a repo, or by talking to someone from the local authority.
 See 'Writing an Ed.
 Phil.' in the main menu for more information on the responses you can make to your Local Authority's enquiries.